 - opportunities to have vaulted ceilings and rooflights throughout the main living areas, creating spacious, light-filled interiors

-Creating separation between the living and sleeping quarters in bungalows is a priority.
-Your layout will be dictated by many factors, including the site, but the form will have one of the biggest impacts on where you position the bedrooms.
+Your single-storey layout will be dictated by many factors, including the plot and the size of the property, but the form will have one of the biggest impacts on where you position the bedrooms.

 There are various ways you can tackle this, depending on the shape of the building: